 At the end of March the Royal Free London temporarily suspended home births services to ensure that women and their babies have the safest birth possible during the COVID-19 pandemic.

-Following assessment against the Royal College of Obstetricians and Gynaecologists and Royal College of Midwives guidance for provision of midwife-led settings and home birth in the evolving coronavirus pandemic, and based upon key criteria, including staffing levels, we are now able to reinstate a restricted home birth service at the Royal Free London from 7 May 2020.
+Following assessment against the Royal College of Obstetricians and Gynaecologists and Royal College of Midwives guidance for provision of midwife-led settings and home birth in the evolving coronavirus pandemic, and based upon key criteria, including staffing levels, we reinstated a restricted home birth service at the Royal Free London from 7 May 2020.
 The restricted home birth service will be offered to those women previously booked for home birth.

-We know that this a difficult time and would like to reassure women due to give birth that the trust supports all women’s choices; please discuss alternative options with your midwife.
-We thank you for supporting us to deliver safe care to all women and their babies and apologise for any inconvenience.
-If you have any questions or concerns, please do not hesitate to contact your midwife.
+We know that this a difficult time and we thank you for supporting us to deliver safe care to women and their babies and apologise for any inconvenience caused by the temporary suspension of both these services.
+We would also like to reassure you that we are committed to supporting all women’s decisions in relation to their birth place choice.
+If you have any questions or would like to know more about birthing at Edgware Birth Centre, please do not hesitate to contact your midwife.